Optimal tests of the composite null hypothesis arising in mediation analysis: Mediation analysis details

 These additively decompose the total effect, where $Y(a)$ is the counterfactual outcome we would have observed (possibly contrary to fact) had $A$ been set to $a$.
 Our focus will be on the natural indirect effect.

 The natural indirect effect is nonparametrically identified under certain causal assumptions, viz., consistency, positivity, and a number of no unobserved confounding assumptions, which we will not review here for the sake of brevity and because our focus is on statistical inference rather than identification.
-These assumptions are well documented in the causal inference literature; see \cite{vanderweele2015explanation} for an overview.
-The identification formula for the natural indirect effect (also known as the mediation formula) is If the linear models with main effect terms given by
+These assumptions are well documented in the causal inference literature (see \citet{vanderweele2015explanation} for an overview).
+The identification formula for the natural indirect effect (also known as the mediation formula) is